BranchManager69/dexter-api/README.md

    npm ci
    cp .env.example .env
    ```
-2. Update the secrets you actually use (OpenAI keys, Supabase project, MCP endpoint, optional x402 settings).
+2. Update the secrets you actually use (OpenAI keys, Supabase project, MCP endpoint, optional x402 settings). **Connector OAuth requires `CONNECTOR_CODE_SALT` to be a long random string**—set it in `.env` and in `dexter-ops/.env` if you lean on the preload shim.
 The loader in `src/env.ts` also backfills values from sibling repos when present, but an explicit `.env` is preferred for clarity.
 3. Boot the API:
    ```bash
    npm run dev